Home

 He was also ordered to pay costs of £100 and to forfeit the radio equipment used to commit the offences.

-[Obviously NOT the same Michael Phelps that won 6 gold medals at the Athens Olympics!]
+[Obviously NOT the same Michael Phelps that won 6 gold medals at the Athens Olympics!, or is it?]

 Mouth To Boot Resuscitation